heohak/web-project-frontend/README.md

 # Setup

+### Add these extensions/plugins to your IDE

+1. Tailwind Intellisense
+2. Prettier (Optional)

 ### Install Node.js and npm:

 Make sure the latest LTS version of Node.js and npm are installed on the machine.